hurpey/Credit_Risk_Analysis/README.md

 The 6 models used for the credit risk prediction analysis show a low or weak precision in determining if a credit risk is high.

 However, the EasyEnsembleClassifier model appears to be most effective in showing the sensitivity for the high risk credits as it shows a recall of 92%.
 The precision rate for this model is however low at 9%, which means many low risk credits are still falsely detected.
 This could impact the credibility of the information provided by LendingClub.
-As such, in the absence of better or reliable models, I would recommend using the EasyEnsembleClassifier model.
+In the absence of better or reliable models, I would recommend using the EasyEnsembleClassifier model.